 Other good tips to help differently-abled students get around and feel comfortable in your class include:

 The same principles apply when you teach online students.
 Your digital class materials or website page should be well-designed, easy to navigate, and have all the major materials accessible to everyone.
 Don’t place key documents, for example, hidden in corners of your website where they’re easy for learners to miss.
+You can also check whether your site is accessible using a web accessibility tester.

 Speaking of teaching online, you might consider adopting the practice of making assignments lecture notes, and other materials available ahead of time.
 By doing this, people who may miss your online lecture can still see what you talked about and catch up to the rest of the group promptly.